 Sorry for not responding sooner but I just saw this.
 I cannot say for certain that the transmission are the same.
 I did a quick check and it appears that you can swap a manual 02-04 elantra transmission for a 5 spd tib transmission.
 From what I read the gear ratios are a little different but that was about it.
 I would ASSume the same would be true for the autos but I don't know.

-And assuming you could simply bolt the transmission up I don't know if the shiftronic will work. @TuscaniTech05 might be able to shine some light on the matter.
+@TuscaniTech05 might be able to shine some light on the matter.
 After all he was the one that swapped a 2.7 into an elantra.

 Sorry for not responding sooner but I just saw this.
 I cannot say for certain that the transmission are the same.
 I did a quick check and it appears that you can swap a manual 02-04 elantra transmission for a 5 spd tib transmission.
 From what I read the gear ratios are a little different but that was about it.
 I would ASSume the same would be true for the autos but I don't know.

-And assuming you could simply bolt the transmission up I don't know if the shiftronic will work. @TuscaniTech05 might be able to shine some light on the matter.
+@TuscaniTech05 might be able to shine some light on the matter.
 After all he was the one that swapped a 2.7 into an elantra.

 Well that is what @Charlie-III was saying earlier.
 Rock Auto is pretty good about being accurate with their products but it is always good to get more than one point of reference for clarification.
 Maybe Andysauto has something as well that will verify what RockAuto has.